antonioprates/gmi-to-html/README.md

 Then, get the bash scripts by cloning `this` repo, as explained in previous section.

-Copy the binary into `src` folder and update `gmi-to-html.sh` to use the binary instead:
+Copy the binary into `src` folder and update `capsule-to-website.sh` to use the binary instead:

 ```diff
 < sugar gmi-to-html.c $filePaths